SamuelJLeonard/Knorr-Held_Rasser/README.md

-This repository contains R code for implementing a Monte Carlo Markov Chain described in "Bayesian Detection of Clusters and Discontinuities in Disease Maps" by Knorr-Held and Rasser (Biometrics 2000).
+This repository contains R code I wrote in the summer of 2017 for implementing a Monte Carlo Markov Chain described in "Bayesian Detection of Clusters and Discontinuities in Disease Maps" by Knorr-Held and Rasser (Biometrics 2000).
 Their paper is a Bayesian, nonparametric algorithm for detecting spatial clusters of elevated disease risk.

-Each folder contains a function and a quick description of what the function does.
+I included a few pages from a summary of my implementation of their algorithm in this respository: "Knorr-Held and Rasser Model Summary".
+You can get a sense of the details of their MCMC there.

+The first two code files deal with generating cluster configurations.
+The remaining files implement the six steps of the MCMC.
+This order mimics the author's presentation of their work in their paper.